christoph-frick/vaadin-mvstar/README.md

 vaadin-mvstar
 =============

-playground to get a graps on the different Model-View-* patterns with vaadin
+playground to get a grasp on the different Model-View-* patterns with vaadin